-The PRC-RN will:
+The Research Network will:

-- Lead, promote, and coordinate national research activities to improve pregnancyrelated health care and maternal health, especially addressing barriers to access quality services for underserved populations; - Develop and maintain an infrastructure to support a portfolio of multi-site, interdisciplinary research focused on fostering the implementation of multi-site intervention research studies, translating of research to policy and practice, and providing a mentoring environment to train a new generation of clinical and nonclinical researchers in applied and translational pregnancy-related research; and - Address, where applicable, the following U.S. Department of Health and Human Services' (HHS) and Health Resources and Services Administration (HRSA) priority areas namely, mental health, opioid use disorder, prescription drug pricing, maternal mortality, and telehealth. - Indicate how study findings will further develop the evidence base, where relevant for this program.
+- Lead, promote, and coordinate national research activities to improve the physical health and well-being of the pediatric population and their families; - Develop and maintain an infrastructure to support a portfolio of multi-site, interdisciplinary research specifically focused on fostering practice-based research studies, translating this research into policy and practice, and providing a mentoring environment to train clinical and non-clinical researchers in applied and translational practice-based pediatric research; - Advance health equity by providing outreach to, and conducting research that, addresses the needs of underserved and safety net populations (e.g., families and children living in poverty, in rural and urban areas, or at high risk of poor developmental outcomes in physical, social, emotional, or cognitive domains); - Address, where applicable, the U.S. Department of Health and Human Services' (HHS) and Health Resources and Services Administration's (HRSA) priorities; namely, mental health, opioid use disorder, prescription drug pricing, maternal mortality, and telehealth.